 So I would say, the old style of roasting a pig was out of style around that time.

-I can't imagine this Pig Pickin cake, with all the refrigeration it requires to hold up the whipped cream frosting, being taken to an outdoor event that is mostly executed in warmer months, outdoors, with no kitchen nearby.
+I can't imagine a cake made with this Pig Pickin Cake Recipe, with all the refrigeration it requires to hold up the whipped cream frosting, being taken to an outdoor event that is mostly held in warmer months, outdoors, with no kitchen nearby.

 Kitty Wells Famous Orange Cake

 Kitty's husband's favorite delicious cake with Orange and Coconut.

 A Christmas Cake made with candy orange slices.
 Delicious all year around.

 Pineapple Cake With Buttercream

 So moist and delicious with Buttercream Frosting it will melt in your mouth.

 Delicious old fashioned sheet cake similar to this cake.
 No orange.